jmPramod/Food-Website-Handlebars/README.md

 # Food-Website-Handlebars
-I made a Zoato project using Node.js and Handlebars, blending code and templates for a cool user interface.
+I made a Online food website Booking project using Node.js and Handlebars, blending code and templates for a cool user interface.